fherdy/fherdy/README.md

 - 👋 Hello, I’m Ferdinand
-- 👀 I’m interested in learning new tools and frameworks and creating cool stuff with them.
+- 👀 I’m interested in learning new tools and frameworks and creating cool and interesting apps with them.
 - 🌱 I’m currently learning Python for web development. #100 Days of Code
 - 📫 You can reach me at ferdinand.tettey@gmail.com
 - 👨🏾‍💻 Checkout my virtual ID - https://ftettey-id.herokuapp.com/